 Figure 5: The experimental setup

 The fast steering mirror has an analog bandwidth up to about 2 kHz.
-Note that the spiral scan pattern that we generated does not start/finish at the same point – there is a noticeable straight line that links the inside to the outside of the spiral.
+Note that the spiral scan pattern that we generated does not start and finish at the same point – there is a noticeable straight line that links the inside of the spiral to the outside.
 This sharp change of direction results in significantly higher frequency harmonics than the spiral scan frequency.
 When we ran the scan at 3 Hz or greater, the straight line began to bend as the higher harmonics required for the sharp turns were out of the bandwidth of the steering mirror.

 We captured a photo of the scan pattern at 1 Hz with a long exposure photo shot on a DSLR camera (Figure 6).

 Figure 6: The scan pattern as seen on the projector screen

 Acquisition scan patterns are an important aspect of setting up a long range, free space laser link such as that in GRACE Follow-On.
 A constant density scan is required over the entire region of interrogation, which usually results in an arbitrary waveform pattern being used.
 We created a constant density spiral scan pattern in MATLAB, then imported it into the Moku:Lab Arbitrary Waveform Generator by SD card.
 We then used this to drive a fast steering mirror that steered a visible red laser onto a projector screen using the spiral scan pattern.
 This demonstrated the Moku:Lab device’s capability to produce arbitrary complex waveforms that can be used for acquisition scan patterns for free space laser links